 Another thing is making projects, here is where all your problem-solving skills come into use.
 Start with small projects like a calculator program and move on to more complex projects.

 Once you have solved enough problems and made enough projects, one thing I guarantee you is that you can easily land a fresher python developer job.

-The point here is that any project or a piece of code you work on and you think that it is useful in any way to others either end-users or developers, then you should put your code on GitHub and invite other developers to collaborate on your project.
+The point here is that if any project or a piece of code work and you think that it is useful in any way to others either end-users or developers, then you should put your code on GitHub and invite other developers to collaborate on your project.
 By collaborating I mean others can add new features to your existing code or find and fix the bugs.

 Now it's time to earn through what you have learned so far.
-You can start doing freelancing as soon as you have learned the basics.
+You can start freelancing as soon as you have learned the basics.